Skip to content

 Dashboard Overview

-The Exosphere dashboard is a modern web application that connects to your state manager backend and provides:
+The Exosphere dashboard is a modern web application that connects to your state manager backend through secure server-side routes and provides:

 • Real-time monitoring of workflow execution